 They also have markings on their chests coloured in white or cream.

-Apart from the lilac tone coat, they have tan markings.
-Lilac Frenchies often have light-coloured eyes such as yellow, light brown and blue.
+The lilac and tan Frenchie has a lilac tone coat, as well as tan markings.
+Lilac French Bulldogs often have light-coloured eyes such as yellow, light brown and blue.

-Also referred to as blue and tan, these Frenchies have blue for their dominant colour and fawn, white or cream markings above their eyes, on their cheeks, bellies, and legs.
+The blue fawn Frenchie is also referred to as blue and tan.
+They have blue for their dominant colour and fawn, white or cream markings above their eyes, on their cheeks, bellies, and legs.

 They are another example of a French Bulldog pup that carries a recessive dilute gene inherited from both parents.